 Your post-test grade (which should be much higher) will replace your pre-test grade at the end of the semester as long as you complete BOTH pre- and post-tests.
-The penalty for completing only the pre-test, but not the post-test is 2 points out of the 5 points available.
-YOU MAY NOT TAKE THE POST-TEST IF YOU DID NOT TAKE THE PRE-TEST.
+The penalty for completing only ONE of the two tests is 2 points out of the 5 points available.
+Following are a few scenarios illustrating how your scores might be calculated: